quantummaid/quantummaid-tutorials/aws-lambda/03_DeployingOurFunction.md

 $ apiUrl=$(printf "https://%s.execute-api.%s.amazonaws.com" $apiId $region)
 ```

-Past this point, `apiUrl` contains the api's invocation URL.
+Past this point, `apiUrl` contains the API's invocation URL.

 Let us now invoke the deployed function, to verify that it is working: